10 Things I wish I knew before starting Uni :)

 3. Studying structure

-When it comes to how the teaching is delivered, I wouldn’t say the difference is huge.
+When it comes to how teaching is delivered, I wouldn’t say the difference is huge.
 You have 1 lecture and 1 seminar per module, per week.
 Both will last 50 minutes and you are good to go.

-Talking term wise (which usually lasts 11/12 weeks) they allocate 4 to 5 modules (or known as subjects, e.g.: Advertising and Consumer Culture).
-Doing the math you’ll have only 4 lectures and 4 seminars/week.
+Talking term wise (which usually lasts 11/12 weeks) students are typically allocated 4 to 5 modules (or known as subjects, e.g.: Advertising and Consumer Culture).

 Beautiful, isn’t it?